zyxue/zyxue.github.io/_posts/2018-05-15-on-the-p-value.md

-I have heard of null-hypothesis testing for a long time, but not until recently, I set out to implement several common hypothesis testing methods (t-test, Mann–Whitney U test, Wilcoxon signed-rank test, Fisher's exact test) myself, trying to really internalize my understanding.
+I have heard of null-hypothesis testing for a long time, but not until recently, I set out to implement several common hypothesis testing methods (t-test, Mann–Whitney U test, Wilcoxon signed-rank test, Fisher's exact test) myself, trying to internalize my understanding.

 The calculation of a p-value follow a consistent pattern.